The Famous Five: The German "Geisterbände"

+In 2025, author Chris Smith published "Five and the Forgotten Treasure" inspired by Enid Blyton that features "The New Famous Five" consisting of the three grandchildren of Dick, their dog Gilbert and George, who is now a professor living at Kirrin Cottage.

 Film and television adaptations

 Films

-There exist two Children's Film Foundation films of the Famous Five books: Five on a Treasure Island, made in 1957, and Five Have a Mystery to Solve, produced in 1964.
+The Children's Film Foundation made two films based on Famous Five books: Five on a Treasure Island, in 1957, and Five Have a Mystery to Solve, in 1964.

 Two of the Famous Five stories by Enid Blyton have been filmed by Danish director Katrine Hedman.
 The cast consisted of Danish actors and were originally released in Danish.
 Ove Sprogøe stars as Uncle Quentin.
 The movies are: De fem og spionerne (Five and the Spies) (1969) and De 5 i fedtefadet (Famous Five Get in Trouble) (1970).

 All four of the films have been released on DVD in their respective countries.

-In 2012 the movie Fünf Freunde was released in Germany, with Marcus Harris in a small role.
-Now also Fünf Freunde 2, 3 and 4.
+In Germany, a series of movies have been released: